derekfranks/practice_assignment/README.md

 Just unzip the diet_data.zip file into your R working directory so that you've got a folder called 'diet_data' which contains 5 csv files.
 I've included directions for doing this within R in the instructions.

 Hopefully others will find this useful.
-I'll keep tabs on this thread to answer any questions.